- 1 Purpose

 4.7.1 Use of plain English

-Information System Owners and/or project managers must ensure that online content uses plain English and a consistent vocabulary that reflects Policy and Procedure and defined terms as published in the University's Definitions Dictionary and Editorial Standards of the Official Information Policy and Procedure.
+Information System Custodians and/or project managers must ensure that online content uses plain English and a consistent vocabulary that reflects Policy and Procedure and defined terms as published in the University's Definitions Dictionary and Editorial Standards of the Official Information Policy and Procedure.

 In the event a vendor-supplied system is unable to be changed, consideration may need to be given to adopting these terms into policy, in accordance with the Policy and Procedure Framework.